NH3Lan/jackson-wang/README_EN.md

 /magicman2
 ```

-Or just say: "use Jackson's perspective" · "what would Jackson think" · "magic man mode"
+Or just say: "use Jackson's perspective" · "what would Jackson think" · "magicman mode"

 ---